maschmi/maschmi.github.io/_posts/2024-07-13-spring_boot.md

 The team was rather happy having a small storage module ready and tested.
 They had the requirement to keep the implementation of the persistence layer abstract.
 Now they think about creating a small reference implementation consisting of a small backend service with an HTTP API (maybe fully RESTful, maybe not) and a postgres database as storage.
-Ab bit into the discussion, they have come up with a lot of different ways to do this.
+A bit into the discussion, they have come up with a lot of different ways to do this.
 They could use ktor, Quarkus or Spring Boot.
 They could add extra modules for web boundary and for persistence boundary implementations.
 They could put all into one module.
 They could try to keep their business logic module as clean of framework code as possible.